5 Ways to Let Teens Know You Love Them Even On Dark Days

 Let's face it.
 Raising teens is exciting and fun! -For the most part.

 You get to stay younger.
 You get to keep up on the latest trends.
-You get to have them tell you if your teensclothes are just a little too old fashioned.
+You get to have them tell you if your clothes are just a little too old fashioned.
 You get to stay up on music.
 You get to stay active with them.
 You get to enjoy their new discoveries.
 You get to enjoy them growing and deciding who they are now.

 Raising teens is a blast!